🧬

 Unique facts and fascinating details

-• Despite the name, they are not related to the terrier group.
+• Despite the name, they are not related to the terrier group; they were named by Westerners due to their size.

-• The breed is known for its 'human-like' intelligence and ability to solve problems.
+• The breed is known for its agility and was historically used to retrieve items that fell down mountain slopes.

 Frequently Asked Questions